What is a torn disc? Overview and treatment options

 As we age and our discs begin to degenerate, our risk for developing a torn disc increases.
-A torn disc occurs when the annulus fibrosus breaks open because of lost elasticity, coupled with the everyday weight and pressure that are placed on our vertebrae.
-A disc tear may not painful in and of itself; most patients only experience uncomfortable symptoms when the nucleus pulposus seeps through the tear and enters into the spinal canal and inflames nerve tissue.
+A disc tear may not be painful by itself, with symptoms usually developing as a result of inner disc material pushing through the tear and irritating or compressing spinal nerves.
 When this occurs, you may experience the following symptoms:

 - Pain (either dull or sharp)

 A number of conservative treatment options are available, such as pain medication, exercise, physical therapy and extended rest, which have provided many with relief from the uncomfortable symptoms that are often associated with a torn disc.

 If your symptoms have not improved after weeks and months of conservative treatments, your doctor may refer you to a surgical specialist to evaluate whether you are a candidate for surgery.
 Before consenting to a particular procedure, consider the minimally invasive, outpatient procedures performed at Laser Spine Institute.
 Our minimally invasive decompression and minimally invasive stabilization surgeries are often the clinically appropriate first choice compared to traditional open neck and back surgery and offer many benefits to our patients.^

 Contact us today to learn more about our treatment options for a torn disc.
 Our dedicated team can help you receive a no-cost MRI review* to determine if you are a potential candidate for one of our procedures.